• Skip to primary navigation

 Ingredient Notes and Substitutions

-Baking soda is safe for dogs in small amounts.
-They’ll only be eating a very small amount in a muffin.
+• Baking soda is safe for dogs in small amounts.
+Source

-For a touch of honey, you can add up to 1 tablespoon of honey to the batter.
+• Want a touch of sweetness?
+Add up to 1 tablespoon of honey.

 Equipment Needed